Willis Towers Watson Public (NASDAQ:WLTW) Price Target Raised to $258.00

-Willis Towers Watson Public (NASDAQ:WLTW) had its price objective upped by Morgan Stanley from $240.00 to $258.00 in a research note published on Friday, Analyst Ratings Network reports.
-They currently have an equal weight rating on the financial services provider’s stock.
+Willis Towers Watson Public (NASDAQ:WLTW) had its price objective increased by Morgan Stanley from $240.00 to $258.00 in a research report issued on Thursday, Benzinga reports.
+The brokerage currently has an “equal weight” rating on the financial services provider’s stock.
+Morgan Stanley’s target price points to a potential upside of 9.44% from the stock’s current price.

-A number of other research firms have also commented on WLTW.
-Truist boosted their price target on shares of Willis Towers Watson Public from $240.00 to $260.00 in a research report on Wednesday, February 10th.
-Raymond James upgraded shares of Willis Towers Watson Public from an outperform rating to a strong-buy rating in a research report on Thursday, February 11th.
-Five research analysts have rated the stock with a hold rating, two have assigned a buy rating and one has given a strong buy rating to the company.
-Willis Towers Watson Public presently has an average rating of Buy and an average target price of $222.11.
+A number of other research analysts have also weighed in on the company.
+Truist lifted their target price on Willis Towers Watson Public from $240.00 to $260.00 in a report on Wednesday, February 10th.
+Raymond James raised Willis Towers Watson Public from an “outperform” rating to a “strong-buy” rating in a report on Thursday, February 11th.
+Five investment analysts have rated the stock with a hold rating, one has assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+The stock currently has an average rating of “Hold” and a consensus price target of $219.25.

 Willis Towers Watson Public Limited Company operates as an advisory, broking, and solutions company worldwide.
 The company's Human Capital and Benefits segment offers actuarial support, plan design, and administrative services for traditional pension and retirement savings plans; plan management consulting, broking, and administration services for health and group benefit programs; and benefits outsourcing services.